artix41/blog/blog/_posts/2023-05-08-surface-code.md

 [^2]: The final version of this embedding is just a few lines of Javascript, which use [gui.quantumcodes.io](gui.quantumcodes.io) as an API.
 So if **you** would like to embed some codes (both 2D and 3D) in your website, feel free to contact me and I'll give you the instructions to do it (I might add an official tutorial in the PanQEC documentation later).
 [^3]: For the interested reader, the rigorous definition is that two loops are equivalent if there exists a **homotopy** between them.
 More precisely, we can define a loop as a continuous map $$\ell: S^1 \rightarrow \mathcal{M}$$ (an embedding of the circle onto the manifold).
 A homotopy between two loops $$\ell_1, \ell_2$$ is then a continuous function $$L:S^1 \times [0,1] \rightarrow \mathcal{M}$$ such that $$L(\cdot, 0)=\ell_1$$ and $$L(\cdot, 1)=\ell_2$$.
 In other words, each $$L(\cdot, t)$$ for $$t \in [0,1]$$ defines a different loop on the path from $$\ell_1$$ to $$\ell_2$$.
 The equivalence relation defined here is called **homotopy equivalence**, and is one of the most important notions of equivalence in topology (along with another one called **homological equivalence**).
 [^4]: [Rotor codes](https://arxiv.org/abs/2303.13723) are example of such continuous-variable codes.
+[^5]: The backend is using [PyMatching](https://github.com/oscarhiggott/PyMatching), Oscar Higgott's fast implementation of minimum-weight perfect matching.
-[^5]: We assume here that we have a Pauli error model.
+[^6]: We assume here that we have a Pauli error model.
 The reasons for this choice are actually quite technical and I hope to write a post about it one day.
 In the meantime, you can have a look at Section 10.3 of Nielsen & Chuang to get an idea of the argument.